 WE ACCEPT NO RESPONSIBILITY FOR THE RELIABILITY, QUALITY, VALUE, OR ACCURACY OF ANY OFFERS, CLAIMS, OR STATEMENTS MADE ON ANY WEBSITES WE MENTION IN 'RAIN OR SHINE' - IT IS YOUR RESPONSIBILITY TO CHECK OUT ANY GOODS, SERVICES OR PROMOTIONS YOU ACCEPT OR BUY FROM ANY SOURCE.

 PLEASE NOTE THAT MEMBERS OF STAFF, OTHER COLLEAGUES, OR THEIR FAMILY MEMBERS ARE PROHIBITED FROM ENTERING ANY OF THE COMPETITIONS IN RAINORSHINE.CLUB.

-Tesco is competing with itself having stores branded Tesco Express and One Stop Shop.
-The interior style of the brands is different, but the opportunities for Tesco to offer poorer value in these ‘local’ shops is very apparent.
-In addition, Tesco now controls Londis and Premier - both of which have shops here in St Annes – read on . . . .
+Tesco is competing with itself having stores in our town branded Tesco Express, Londis, Premier and One Stop Shop.
+The interior style of the brands is a little different, but the opportunities for Tesco to offer poorer value in these ‘local’ shops is very apparent – read on . . . .